-Transfer applicants who possess the Associate of Arts (AA) degree from regionally accredited junior, community or four-year colleges at the time they are admitted to Florida Memorial University will be accepted as juniors, with the understanding that some prerequisite work may be required to fulfill degree requirements in their major at Florida Memorial University.
-Course work for students who enroll without the AA degree will be evaluated on a course-by-course basis.
+Transfer students must have earned a minimum cumulative grade point average of 2.0 in collegiate course work and 12 transferable credits.
+However, grade point averages do not transfer to Florida Memorial University applicants who possess the Associate of Arts (AA) degree from regionally accredited junior, community or four-year colleges at the time they are admitted to Florida Memorial University will be accepted as juniors, with the understanding that some prerequisite work may be required to fulfill degree requirements in their major at Florida Memorial University.
+Course work for students who enroll without the AA degree will be evaluated on a course-bycourse basis